 When are author’s amendments due to the Committee?

-To ensure the Committee is able to comply with the analyses publication deadline, amendments are due to the Committee no later than 12:00pm eight days before the hearing.
-The amendments must be in Legislative Counsel form and the Committee will need the signed original plus seven copies of the amendments.
-This will give the assigned consultant enough time to analyze the amendment, discuss the impact it will have on the bill with the Chair, and put the amendment across the desk.
+To ensure the Committee is able to comply with the analyses publication deadline, amendments are due to the Committee no later than 8 days before the hearing at 12:00 pm.
+The amendments must be in Legislative Counsel and “in-context” form and the Committee will need the signed original plus seven copies of the amendments.
+This will give the assigned consultant enough time to analyze the amendment, discuss the impact it will have on the bill with the Chair, and put the amendments across the desk.
 If you are planning to amend your bill, please email a draft of the language to the consultant as soon as possible.

 When is the latest I can submit a letter to the Committee?

-To be included in the Committee analysis, letters in support or opposition must: (1) reflect the most recent version of the bill and (2) be submitted to the Committee no later than 5:00pm seven days before the hearing.
-The seven day deadline is intended to ensure the Committee meets its publication deadlines and allow stakeholders sufficient time to update letters to reflect amendments in print in time for the hearing.
+To be included in the Committee analysis, letters in support or opposition must: (1) reflect the most recent version of the bill and (2) be submitted to the Committee no later than 8 days before the hearing at 5:00 pm.
+The 8 day deadline is intended to ensure the Committee meets its publication deadlines and allow stakeholders sufficient time to update letters to reflect amendments in print in time for the hearing.
 However, although late letters won’t be included in the analysis, they may be submitted at any time for the public record.
 The Committee will keep them in the file for Public Records Requests and archiving.